gramener/gramex/gramex/apps/guide/auth/README.md

             user:
                 column: user                  # The user column in users table has the user ID
             password:
-                column: password              # The password column in the users table has the password
+                column: password              # The users.password column has the password

 Now create an `auth.db` with a table called `users` as follows: